 - No namespaces or modules

 Fixing these problems is actually a thing we can do without adding computational complexity.
 Adding types to a language, for instance, doesn’t actually increase the number of things that it can handle in theory.
 (A Turing-complete language is Turing-complete with or without a good type system.)
 But it might well increase the number of things that a normal human would bother doing in it.

 Analogy: regular expressions

 Here’s an analogy.
 A lot of people have pointed out that “regular expression” really means two things.

-One thing it can mean is “an expression that describes a regular language,” meaning a language that can be recognized by a finite state automaton2 or a read-only Turing machine.
 If you wanted to be irritatingly pedantic, you could argue that this line of code was a regular expression:

 Trie(word for word in open("/usr/bin/words").readlines())

 After all, tries represent (a subset of) regular languages, and this expression describes one.